Accelergy-Project/hwcomponents/docs/source/notes/making_models.rst

 - A SRAM buffer
-- Two registers: one that that holds the current address, and one that holds the increment value.
+- Two registers: one that that holds the current address, and one that holds the increment value
-- An adder that adds the increment value to the current address.
+- An adder that adds the increment value to the current address

 One new functionality is used here.
 The ``subcomponents`` argument to the :py:class:`~hwcomponents.model.EnergyAreaModel` constructor is used to register